djipco/webmidi/website/api/classes/Input.md

-Adds a forwarder that will forward all incoming MIDI messages matching the criteria to the specified output destination(s).
-This is akin to the hardware MIDI THRU port with the added benefit of being able to filter which data is forwarded.
+Adds a forwarder that will forward all incoming MIDI messages matching the criteria to the specified [`Output`](Output) destination(s).
+This is akin to the hardware MIDI THRU port, with the added benefit of being able to filter which data is forwarded.

   **Parameters**